Best Foot Spa Review – Top 5 Most Relaxing List for January, 2023 with Buying Guide

 There’s one final “extra” offered by some foot baths: ozonated water.
 The ozone added to the water circulating through the machine theoretically reduces inflammation, detoxifies the body and supposedly suppresses the growth of bacteria in the spa.
 There’s no firm proof of the benefits of ozonated water, but ozone therapy has become increasingly popular and you may want to add the feature to your foot bath.

 That’s it for the Groom+Style research that wasn’t overly enjoyable to do.
-Now, for the research that was much more rewarding – determining the top 5 best foot spas.
+Now, for even more useful research – determine the 5 best foot spas you can use while relaxing in your living room.

 1. Carepeutic Ozone Waterfall Foot and Leg Spa Bath Massager